losandes/heinz-95729-project/api/README.md

 ### Migration file naming conventions

 As with ADRs and commit messages, and to help with readability, the name should be a _present tense imperative verb phrase_.
-To balance readability, and system usability, names should be lower-snake-case (lowercase with underscores). i.e.:
+To balance readability, and system usability, names should be lower-snake-case (lowercase with underscores). e.g.:

 * add_users_table
 * alter_users_table_add_foo_column